PlotGuru/PGMappingKit/README.md

 ### Carthage

-Source is available throught [Carthage](https://github.com/Carthage/Carthage).
-To install it, simply add the following line to your Cartfile:
+Source is available through [Carthage](https://github.com/Carthage/Carthage).
+To install it, add the following line to your Cartfile:

 ```ogdl
 github "PlotGuru/PGMappingKit"  ~> 1.0
 ```

-### CocoaPods
+### CocoaPods (Coming Soon)

 Source is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install it, add the following line to your Podfile:

 ```ruby
 pod 'PGMappingKit', '~> 1.0'